Skip to main content

 There will be an additional 20 meters of pedestrian guard railing, with improved visibility characteristics; upgrading of all existing guard railing to the same visibility standard; and the provision of additional road signs to alert drivers to the potential for school-children to be crossing in the area.

-Why is the new access junction located where it is and does the tree need to be removed?
+Why is the new access junction located where it is?
+Did the Oak tree need to be removed?

 The right-turn lane provision is part of the approved scheme, which ensures no delay to traffic already on Ashingdon Road and was confirmed as necessary by Essex Highways in pre-application discussions.
 An alternative signal-controlled junction design was previously considered during the pre-application process; however, this was not favoured by Essex Highways given that signals would cause delay to through traffic on Ashingdon Road, would require additional carriageway widening, still requiring the Oak tree to be removed.